Service

 Filing & ACE Submission

-Prepare claim packages, file electronically in ACE, submit protests, coordinate with outside counsel where complaints are needed.
+Prepare claim packages, file electronically in ACE, coordinate with your broker on entry data, and submit Carborundum or substitution justifications when needed.

 Operations & Audit Support

-Refund tracking, CF-28 and CF-29 response, document retention for 3 years post-liquidation, and recurring drawback cycles.
+Refund tracking, CF-28 and CF-29 response, document retention for 3 years post-liquidation, and recurring drawback cycles with quarterly reviews.

 Who We Serve